FAQs and help

-How can I find out more information about life at King’s?
+How do I find out about life at King’s?

 Check the job vacancy advert for information to arrange an informal discussion with a member of staff from the department.

 The King's Walks show some of the interesting places to visit between the King’s campuses.